Cancellationperiplocagraeca503/legal-ai-skills/README.md

 our exposure under this indemnity clause"* — and the assistant can match the request to the right skill automatically.

-In ChatGPT, type `@` and select a skill when you want to invoke it explicitly.
+In ChatGPT Work, type `@` and select the plugin or a bundled skill when you want to invoke it explicitly.
 In Codex CLI or the IDE extension, use `/skills` or type `$` and select the skill.
-Explicit invocation is useful where several contract workflows overlap;
-otherwise natural-language matching is sufficient.
+Explicit invocation is useful where several contract workflows overlap; otherwise natural-language matching is sufficient.

 ---